 In Table 1, it can be seen that Q{rn} decreases as the sample size n increases.
-The quantity $\sqrt{n}Q{rn}$ appears to stabilize around the value of 2.2 as n is increased, corresponding to the well-known property of the MLE being root-n convergent.
+The quantity $\sqrt{n}Q{rn}$ appears to stabilize around the value of 2.2 as n is increased, corresponding to the well-known property of the MLE bring root-n convergent.
 Therefore, the computed estimates appear to be consistent.
-Furthermore, the average wall clock time per repetition roughly doubles as the sample size is doubled, while the average number of LMVM iterations increases slowly.
-Table 2(a) shows that Q_m is also decreased as the cluster size m is increased.
-The average wall clock time and the number of iterations increase for large m, and also when the cluster size is very small (m = 1 or 2).
+Furthermore, the average walltime per repetition roughly doubles as the sample size is doubled, while the average number of LMVM iterations increases slowly.
+Table 2(a) shows that Q{rn} is also decreased as the cluster size m is increased.
+The average walltime and number of iterations increases for large m, but also when the cluster size is very small (m = 1 or 2).
 Note that m enters the computations through factorials in the log-likelihood.
-These calculations were implemented with the optimized lgamma_r function in C rather than the naive recursive formula.
+These calculations were implemented with the optimized $lgamma_r$ function in C rather than the naive recursive formula.
 Table 2(b) shows a dramatic increase in computational time as the number of categories k is doubled.
-This seems intuitive since the dimension of the optimization problem is proportional to k.
-The average number of LMVM iterations per repetition also increases, although not as dramatically, while Q_m does not appear to be affected in a systematic way.
-Comparing entries in Table 2(c), we see that changing the number of processes p does not have a significant effect on solutions - individual estimates across settings of p indeed agree to four to five decimal places - but increasing p decreases the required runtime as expected.
+This seems intuitive since the dimension of the optimization problem has dimension proportional to k.
+The average number of LMVM iterations per repetition also increases, although not as dramatically, while Q{rn} does not appear to be affected in a systematic way.
+Comparing entries in Table 2(c), we see that changing the number of processes p does not have a significant effect on solutions - individual estimates across settings of p indeed agree to 4-5 decimal places - but increasing p decreases the required runtime as expected.

-4.2.
-Performance experiments
+4.2 Performance Experiments

-We consider the parallel performance of the RCM estimation problem when varying the sample size n, the cluster size m, and the number of categories k.
+We consider the parallel performance of the RCM estimation problem when varying sample size n, cluster size m, and number of categories k.
 These dimensions are altered along with the number of processes p.
 Now that we have made sure the estimates are consistent solutions to the MLE problem, the number of repetitions r will be fixed at 1.
-We examine the wall clock time as well as the metrics 'speedup' and 'efficiency', which are conventionally given in parallel performance studies.
+We examine walltime as well as the metrics "speedup" and "efficiency", which are conventionally given in parallel performance studies.
 Let $c \in \{n, m, k\}$ be an experiment variable under observation.
-Define $T_p(c)$ as the wall clock time in seconds to compute a problem of size c using p processes.
+Define $T_p(c)$ as the walltime in seconds to compute a problem of size c using p processes.
 The speedup is defined as $S_p(c) = T_1(c)/T_p(c)$, where $S_p(c)$ close to p suggests ideal parallel performance.
 The efficiency is defined as $E_p(c) = S_p(c)/p$, where $E_p(c)$ close to 1 suggests ideal parallel performance.
 Whenever c is held constant and the number of processes p varies, the same sample data has been used.
 This helps to simplify comparisons between different settings of p.
 Parallel runs were compared to corresponding serial runs to ensure that results matched.

 Table 3 and Figure 1 show the results of simulations varying n.
-We can see that for each fixed n, doubling the number of processes p shows a strong halving effect of the wall clock time, which weakens at about p = 64.
+We can see that for each fixed n, doubling the number of processes p shows a strong halving effect of the walltime, which weakens at about p = 64.
 The pattern is similar for all settings of n, except that larger n have slightly better scaling.
 This can readily be seen from the speedup and efficiency plots.
 Table 4 and Figure 2 show the results of simulations where m is varied.
-Again, we see the definite halving effect in the wall clock time as p is doubled, which starts to weaken around p = 64.
+Again we see the definite halving effect in walltime as p is doubled, which starts to weaken around p = 64.
 In the speedup and efficiency plots, we can see that all settings of m show almost exactly the same scaling pattern.